stromguy/MRI_image_super_resolution/README.md

 <br/>**VALIDATION.ipynb:** -> This notebook is used for validating on test data which are stored in dataset_MRI_real and dataset_MRI_synthetic.
 <br/>**unzip_zip_file.ipynb:**-> Just useful notebook for zip/unzip files.

+# HOW I RUN SCRIPTS?
+During my work I used Jupyter notebooks in Google Colab environment.
+So all my notebooks are prepared to run in Google Colab, they also include pip install for all necessary Python libraries that aren't installed by default.
+In **req.txt** file are all libraries that were installed in Google Colab.
+You don't need all of these but I copy all to the file to make sure.
+<br/> The easiest way for runinng those scripts is to store all files and folders in one place like in my Google Drive (link above).
+All you have to watch out is if all directory in scripts are correct.
+If you do this, running those scripts should not be an issue.

 ## Example of synthetic image pair reconstruction
 ![result-synthetic](synthetic.png)